In 1966, Ray and Betty Hayes, along with Ray's brother, Clay, opened a machine shop called Rayclay Manufacturing in a small garage in

 Hayes brothers were in the coupling business.

-Because of this initial experience, Jeff and Jim knew there were many opportunities in the power transmission field and
+Because of this initial coupling experience, Jeff and Jim knew there were many opportunities in the power transmission field and

 and, finally, flywheel couplings.
 Soon, Hayes Manufacturing was no longer a job shop - they had their own product line.